mikedory/Buzzkiller/README.md

 Oh also, you'll need the [argparse](http://docs.python.org/dev/library/argparse.html) module for Python.
 If you're running Python 2.7+, you should already have it.
 If not, you should be able to install it with easy_install or apt-get or whatever works on the system you're using.

+Finally, I should note, the list of buzzwords is cobbled together from a few internet sources discussing the matter, most notably [this post](http://www.adamsherk.com/public-relations/most-overused-press-release-buzzwords/) from [Adam Sherk](http://www.adamsherk.com/)'s blog post on the subject.
+More will be added, and attributed, accordingly.